Summer Taiko at Stanford

 A Week in the Life of Summer Taiko

-Summer Taiko at Stanford starts at 8:30am on Monday with registration and a short orientation for parents and students.
+Summer Taiko at Stanford registration starts at 9:00am on Sunday with a short orientation for parents and students at 9:15am.

 Regular camp activities start at 9:00 sharp every morning with warm-ups and exercises.
 After the opening session, students and faculty break into smaller groups (10-12 students, 2 instructors), and meet to work on basic skills of kata (form), musicality, attitude, and ki (energy) - the four principles of San Jose Taiko philosophy.